muneer78/muneer78.github.io/_posts/2020-04-14-great-lines-the-gucci-and-thug-edition.md

 ---
-tags: great-lines, newsletter
+date: 2020-04-14
-title: "Great Lines: The Gucci and Thug Edition"
+title: The Gucci And Thug Edition
+tags: newsletter
 ---